khatrisnk/LendingClubCaseStudy/README.md

 ## Data Sourcing

-Campany already given the dataset contains the information about past loan applicants and whether they ‘defaulted’ or not.
+Company provided the dataset contains the information about past loan applicants and whether they ‘defaulted’ or not.

 ---